asciamanna/asciamanna.github.io/_posts/2014-12-06-xunit-is-not-unit-testing.md

 &mdash; _Michael Feathers, Working Effectively with Legacy Code, pages 12 -13_

 ##Design for "Testability"
-Developers who focus on writing tests after the code and don't understand how to design their code for "testability" tend to focus too heavily on integration tests.
-I've found some who believe they are still writing unit tests because they are using an xUnit framework.
-If code is not broken into units it cannot be unit tested.
-I've seen these developers try to get code into test harnesses without refactoring it to support unit testing.
+Developers who focus on writing tests after the code and don't understand how to design their code for "testability" tend to focus too heavily on integration tests. **If code is not organized into units it cannot be unit tested.** I've seen these developers try to get code into test harnesses without refactoring it to support unit testing.
 In the end they are left with large integration tests because the code lacked the appropriate seams for testing.

 ###Testable Code
 As Bob Martin, Martin Fowler, and plenty of other proponents of TDD have previously described one of the major benefits of unit testing is that writing "testable code" also means that you are adhering to good object-oriented design (OOD) principles: